pkowalchuk/SPRING2024TIDYVERSE/README.md

 -   Keith DeNivo - *inadvertently* also created a vignette for forcats. <https://github.com/pkowalchuk/SPRING2024TIDYVERSE/blob/main/Keith_DeNivo_tidyverse_assignment.Rmd> using this dataset <https://github.com/pkowalchuk/SPRING2024TIDYVERSE/blob/main/cardekho.csv> factors used were the number of car owners.

 -   Rashad Long - I created a vignette for the purrr package discussing the map() function: <https://github.com/pkowalchuk/SPRING2024TIDYVERSE/blob/main/Vignette_PURR_Rashad_Long.qmd>

+-   Fares Alahdab - I created a vignette that shows the use of mutate, group_by, summarise, ggplot2, and cor() in a heart failure dataset: <https://github.com/pkowalchuk/SPRING2024TIDYVERSE/blob/main/607_Tidyverse_GitHubColab_Fares_Alahdab.qmd>